 Storing frosted cupcakes is easy to do as long as you have the right container.

-If you want to be decorative, you could use a cake plate with a lid to display and store some frosted cupcakes, but since it won’t hold a while batch, you will still need a container for the remainer of them.
+If you want to be decorative, you could use a cake plate with a lid to display and store some frosted cupcakes, but since it won’t hold a whole batch, you will still need a container for the remainder of them.

 Can frosted cupcakes be frozen?

-If you are making cupcakes ahead of time, it’s best to freeze them unfrosted then decorate them later.
+If you make cupcakes ahead of time, it’s best to freeze them unfrosted and then decorate them later.
 But if you have made too many cupcakes and have leftovers, the good news is that you can freeze them, frosting and all!

 How to freeze decorated cupcakes

 To freeze frosted cupcakes, put them flat on a sheet tray and pre-freeze them for about an hour.
-This way your decorations won’t smushed and ruined.
+This way, your decorations won’t be smushed and ruined.

-Once the cupcakes are frozen, individually wrap each cupcake in wax paper and put them a freezer-safe container to keep them from being damaged in the freezer.
+Once the cupcakes are frozen, individually wrap them individually in wax paper and put them in a freezer-safe container to keep them from being damaged in the freezer.